 Wave observations from many locations in the North Atlantic (weather ships, government, naval and merchant vessels, and oil drilling platforms) are transmitted every 6 hr to the Canadian Meteorological and Oceanographic Centre (METOC) at Halifax, Nova Scotia (Neu, 1982).
 Trites and Drinkwater (1984, 1985, 1986) and Drinkwater and Trites (1987, 1988) provided summary statistics of monthly significant wave heights at three grid points in the northwest Atlantic for each year of the 1970-86 period.
-The monthly statistics were computed from the 12-hr symoptic wave charts prepared by METOC.
+The monthly statistics were computed from the 12-hr synoptic wave charts prepared by METOC.
 The mean monthly significant wave heights in 1986 and 1987, together with the averages for the 1970-80 period, are given in Table 2.
-The monthly significant wave heights anomalies (relative to the 1970-80 means) for the three areas during 1986 and 1987 are illustrated in Fig. 11.
+The monthly significant wave-heights anomalies (relative to the 1970-80 means) for the three areas during 1986 and 1987 are illustrated in Fig. 11.
 The Labrador Sea wave conditions for 1987 were generally slightly more severe than the 11-yr mean.
-Fositive wave height anomalies occurred in 8 out of the 12 months reaching a maximum in June of 0.68 m.
+Positive wave height anomalies occurred in 8 out of the 12 months reaching a maximum in June of 0.68 m.
 On the Grand Banks, all but the months of March (-0.25 m) and April (-0.5 m) experienced positive anomalies, reaching a maximum of 0.72 m in December.
 The mean anomaly for the year was only 0.15 m.
-On the Scotian Shelf, the mean anomaly for the year was 0.11 m, with positive values occurring in 8 of the months.
+On the Scotian Shelf, the mean anomaly for the year was 0.11 m, with positive values occurring in eight of the months.
 The maximum anomaly (0.57 m) occurred in January and the minimum (-0.34 m) in July.

-Using the number of occurrences of significant wave-heights equal to or exceeding 6, 7, and 8 m (Fig. 12) as an index of frequency of storms, indicates that 1987 was less stormy than 1986 in all three regions.
-The most marked decline occurred on the Grand Banks where the number of occurrences of waves ≥ 6 m was among the lowest in the 1970-B7 period (only 1973 and 1984 had lower numbers).
-The number of storm events in the Labrador Sea was somewhat lower than the 18-yr median, while events for the Scotian Shelf was near the long-term median.
+Using the number of occurrences of significant wave-heights equal to or exceeding 6, 7 and 8 m (Fig. 12) as an index of frequency of storms, indicates that overall 1987 was slightly less stormy than 1986.
+In only one area (Grand Banks) was there an increase in the number of occurrences of waves $\geq 6$ m.
+The number of storm events in the Labrador Sea was somewhat lower than the 18-yr median, while on the Scotian Shelf it was near the long-term median.